 “World Vision is very proud to be part of this conference, as facilitators, bringing together various churches to discuss their roles in nation building and in strengthening the role of faith for the development of Solomon Islands in particular for the well-being of children.”

-World Vision’s partnership with churches include the Gender Channel of Hope Programs, which has been implemented, over the past 4-years in Honiara, Temotu, Weather Cost, Malaita and Makira province.
+World Vision’s partnership with churches includes the Gender Channel of Hope Programs, which has been implemented, over the past 4-years in Honiara, Temotu, Weather Cost, Malaita and Makira province.

-The program engages church leaders and members, in mobilizing community awareness and education and in providing supports to survivors of Gender Based Violence.
+The program engages church leaders and members, in mobilizing community awareness and education and in providing support to survivors of Gender-Based Violence.